 Stealth Based Game

-In Metal Gear Solid 4, the difficulty levels are all named after characters.
+- In Metal Gear Solid 4: Guns of the Patriots, the difficulty levels are all named after characters.
 In order to emulate the single most kickass and heroic character in the mythos, you have to beat it on The Boss Extreme difficulty.
-(Other than that, though, other than her signature firearm, the unlocks are all related to the the namesake of the Big Boss Hard difficulty.)
-However, if you're not up to that standard and decide to play it on Easy Mode, you're stuck in name as Liquid.
-(Strangely enough, there's two Normal difficulties — Naked Normal and Solid Normal, which are just the Japanese Normal and Overseas Normal/Japanese Hard settings, respectively.)
+However, if you're not up to that standard and decide to play it on Easy Mode, you're stuck in name as Liquid - the first of the three cloned Snakes in the series to die.
+Strangely enough, there's also two Normal difficulties — Naked Normal and Solid Normal, which are just the Japanese Normal and Overseas Normal/Japanese Hard settings, respectively.

-Resident Evil 3 had an easy mode that starts Jill off with infinite ink ribbons (basically unlimited saving), an assault rifle with unlimited ammo, and a case that has 3 first aid sprays inside.
-Playing on easy locks you out of some of the unlockables and stalker monster Nemesis doesn't drop any items when you kill him.
+- Resident Evil 3 has an easy mode that starts Jill off with infinite ink ribbons (basically unlimited saving), an assault rifle and extra magazine for it with about six hundred rounds total, and a case that has 3 first aid sprays inside.
+Playing on easy locks you out of some of the unlockables, and stalker monster Nemesis doesn't drop any items when you kill him.

 Third Person Shooter

-In Star Wars: Shadows of the Empire, you don't get to find out whether or not Dash died if you just beat easy.
+- In Star Wars: Shadows of the Empire, you don't get to find out whether or not Dash died in the explosion of the Big Bad's space station if you just beat easy.
 You must beat it on medium difficulty at least.
 He lives.
-He jumped under cover of the fireball.
+He jumped into hyperspace under cover of the fireball.

-If you die on Easy in Fifty Cent Blood On The Sand, a secret achievement called "Not Bulletproof" will be unlocked.
+- If you die on Easy in 50 Cent: Blood on the Sand, a secret achievement called "Not Bulletproof" will be unlocked.
 The kicker?
 Unlocking that achievement will give you zero gamerscore points.

 Wide Open Sandbox